FranZadra/PARCO-Computing-2026-244544/README.md

 In particular, I processed the files in the following ways:
  - Data reduction:
-    I calculated, with a python script (`calc_percentile.py`), the 90th percentile of execution times, which provides a more robust indicator of performance by reducing the impact of outliers.
+    I calculated, with a python script, the 90th percentile of execution times, which provides a more robust indicator of performance by reducing the impact of outliers.
+    After that, I selected the best chunk size for every couple schedule_type - num_threads, and saved the results in a different file.
-    The output of the python script is saved in two more condensed CSV files, saved in the `plots/` directory.
+    The output of the python script is saved in more condensed CSV files, saved in the `plots/` directory.
  - Visualization:
     The processed data can then be used to generate plots and comparative charts, allowing a clearer interpretation of the performance differences between sequential and parallel implementations, as well as between different matrix sizes and configurations.
+    The comparative charts are generated and saved in .png format in the `plots/` directory.

 ## Author